abail0111/classicmodels-quarkus/README.md

 ## Using Opentracing

 A detailed guide to Opentracing can be found [here](https://quarkus.io/guides/opentracing). \
-Start the tracing system to collect and display the captured traces
+Start the tracing system to collect and display the captured traces:
 ```shell script
 docker run -p 5775:5775/udp -p 6831:6831/udp -p 6832:6832/udp -p 5778:5778 -p 16686:16686 -p 14268:14268 jaegertracing/all-in-one:latest
 ```
-Start the application in dev mode
+Start the application in dev mode:
 ```shell script
 ./mvnw compile quarkus:dev
 ```